speca-google/adk_bq_agent/README.md

 ### 7. Deploy this agent on Agent Engine

 To deploy this agent, use the Python Notebook `deploy_agent_engine.ipynb`.
 This file contains a step-by-step guide for deployment.

+### 8. Configure OAuth for User Credentials Query

+ - Create an OAuth following [these steps](https://clouddocs.devsite.corp.google.com/gemini/enterprise/docs/register-and-manage-an-adk-agent)
+ - Configure the Agent using this OAuth